 In this installment, Dan and Jordan witness Alex's coverage of Trump's Epstein cover-up, as he tries so hard to find an excuse for all the mess, and even harder to find another story to talk about that could distract the audience.

-And for some reason, we're just the internet's amazing.
+And for some reason we're just the internet's amazing.

-So whereas some of the behaviors of Trump, like the Epstein file, gaslighting, whitewash firestorm.
+So whereas some of the behaviors of Trump, like the Epstein file, gaslighting, whitewash, fire storm.

-Whereas that is extremely frustrating and extremely dangerous, at the end of the day, it doesn't matter because our global awakening, and the United States is the epicenter of that, is exponential and is unstoppable.
+At the end of the day, it doesn't matter because our global awakening in the United States is the epicenter of that is exponential and is unstoppable.

-And even that, in the end, they'll be defeated because people know they're behind it.
+Unless the globalists release some super virus or have a nuclear war, and even that, in the end, they'll be defeated because people know they're behind it.

-Not just a list of clients, the terabytes of child rape and the rest of it, and the desperate damage control spin we've seen.
+Now I've had some time to continue to research and talk to my sources about what's happening with the suppression of the Epstein case, not just a list of clients, the terabytes of child rape and the rest of it, and the desperate damage control spin we've seen.

-And my sources in high-level U.S. intelligence in the White House and in the FBI have said, no, exactly what you said on Monday is exactly what we know it is now.
+And my sources in high level US intelligence in the White House and in the FBI have said no, exactly what you said on Monday is exactly what we know it is now.

-That's more and more on the outside and being dismantled.
+Not even so much between the Democrat NGO Soros wing, that's more and more on the outside and being dismantled.

 Trump's really doing that.

-But into that vacuum has come Israel.
+But that into that vacuum has come Israel.

-And Israel's not been dominant in our domestic policies and has not been dominant in our global foreign policies, but has been steering the bus on the Middle East.
+People are saying that my research has been Nazis are saying factions and power groups, and Israel's not been dominant in our domestic policies and has not been dominant in our global foreign policies, but has been steering the bus on the Middle East.

-And this was a part of a plot to make Jewish conservatives like Mark Levin and Ben Shapiro the image of real MAGA.
+And this was a part uh of a plot to make Jewish conservatives like Mark Levin and Ben Shapiro the image of real MAGA.

 Alex is just reappropriating the narrative now and applying it to the Epstein cover-up situation, which is shady.